mitsuba-renderer/drjit/docs/autodiff.rst

 *Automatic differentiation* (AD) refers to a set of techniques to numerically evaluate the gradient of a computer program.
-Enoki enables such differentiable computation using the :cpp:class:`DiffArray` array class defined in the optional header file
+Enoki enables such differentiable computation using the :cpp:struct:`DiffArray` array class defined in the optional header file

 .. code-block:: cpp